b2network/docs/tech_architecture/B2_DSN_AI.md

 * **Intelligent Routing and Load Balancing**: Based on the LangGraph event graph and sparse MoE Dispatcher, the LLM planner can select the best expert model on demand and decompose tasks into parallel executable Signal DAGs, thereby enhancing system throughput and intelligence while ensuring consistency.

-DSN-AI aims to provide a "low-coupling, high-trust, easy-evolution" foundational communication layer for Agentic AI, allowing developers to focus on business logic and model innovation without repeatedly addressing cross-framework interoperability and security auditing issues.
+AI Signal aims to provide a "low-coupling, high-trust, easy-evolution" foundational communication layer for Agentic AI, allowing developers to focus on business logic and model innovation without repeatedly addressing cross-framework interoperability and security auditing issues.

 ## Mission and Vision

 * **Mission**

-   The core mission of DSN-AI is to enable developers, enterprises, and individual users around the world to build, deploy, and interconnect AI Agents with unprecedented security, interoperability, and composability through a decentralized, verifiable Signal protocol.
+   The core mission of AI Signal is to enable developers, enterprises, and individual users around the world to build, deploy, and interconnect AI Agents with unprecedented security, interoperability, and composability through a decentralized, verifiable Signal protocol.
 We are committed to: 1) providing traceable and tamper-proof execution logs for all Agent actions anchored at Bitcoin-level security; 2) replacing fragmented API adaptation layers with a minimal, unified Signal contract to lower the collaboration threshold across frameworks; 3) unleashing the parallel and real-time response potential of Agents through an asynchronous event-driven model, allowing them to operate safely in high-risk scenarios such as finance, industry, research, and public services; 4) building an open community and economic incentives to encourage more expert models and tools to be packaged as subscribable capability Signals, forming a positive feedback loop.

 * **Vision**

-   The future we envision is a decentralized intelligent grid composed of countless professional Agents: robots can subscribe to maintenance signals in real-time on factory floors, financial algorithms share market insights on-chain, personal assistants execute home commands securely in local private domains, and all information flows freely, auditable, and composable through the DSN-AI Signal bus.
+   The future we envision is a decentralized intelligent grid composed of countless professional Agents: robots can subscribe to maintenance signals in real-time on factory floors, financial algorithms share market insights on-chain, personal assistants execute home commands securely in local private domains, and all information flows freely, auditable, and composable through the AI Signal Signal bus.
 At that time, developers will no longer be limited to specific cloud platforms, model researchers can seamlessly inject the latest MoE experts into global task flows, and end users will gain data control focused on privacy and sovereignty.
-We believe that DSN-AI will become the next generation "public communication layer" connecting humans and machine intelligence, laying a trustworthy, open, and shared foundation for autonomous AI ecosystems, just as the internet did for information and Bitcoin did for value.
+We believe that AI Signal will become the next generation "public communication layer" connecting humans and machine intelligence, laying a trustworthy, open, and shared foundation for autonomous AI ecosystems, just as the internet did for information and Bitcoin did for value.

 # Signal Network Model